 Allosaurus lived during the Jurassic period 150 million years ago.
 It belonged to a group of large meat eating Dinosaurs called the Allosaurs who flourished throughout the Jurassic period and the early to middle Cretaceous.
-They also included Giganotosaurus and Carcharodontosaurus two meat eating dinosaurs larger than T. Rex itself.
+They also included Giganotosaurus and Carcharodontosaurus two of the largest meat eating dinosaurs of all time.

-Allosaurus lived alongside other giant predators such as Ceratosaurs which it most likely dominated.
-It also lived alongside giant herbivores such as Diplodocus, Apatosaurus and Stegosaurus all of which it may have preyed on.
+Allosaurus lived alongside other giant predators such as Ceratosaurs with the two occupying different niches to one another.
+It is believed that Ceratosaurus may have been a pescovore.
+Allosaurus also lived alongside giant herbivores such as Diplodocus, Apatosaurus and Stegosaurus, all of which it may have preyed on.

 Allosaurus was first discovered during the middle of the bone wars in the late 19th century.
 The first bone fragments were found in the year 1869, but it was not named until the year 1877.
 It was called Allosaurus Fragilis by Othneil Marsh which means Odd or different lizard.